CivicDataLab/civicdatalab.github.io/content/work/foss/stateoffoss/index.md

 ---
-name: The State of FOSS in India Report
+name: The State of Free and Open Source Software in India
 image: ./image.png
 summary: A chronicle of the evolution of the FOSS ecosystem in India, identifying key stakeholders, list out their challenges & recommendations.
 context: CivicDataLab partnered with the Omidyar Network India to author a report titled "The State of Free and Open Source Software in India" which chronicles the FOSS movement in India, the current situation, the key players as well as the challenges and recommendations in order to truly leverage the power of FOSS for equitable change in the country.